 Further Education and Career Opportunities:

-The GCSE Combined Science Course does lead on to A Level studies in Biology, Chemistry and Physics, however the Triple Science option will provide an excellent preparation for A Level studies in Biology, Chemistry and Physics.
+Students can progress from the GCSE Combined Science Course to A-Level studies in Biology, Chemistry and Physics, however the Triple Science option will provide further content coverage and an excellent preparation for A-Level studies in Biology, Chemistry and Physics.